 - Company logo: A well-designed company logo is one of the first impressions your business will make.
 Invest the time to get this right.
 Your logo should be easily recognizable, versatile, and timeless.
 But, most importantly, it must embody your brand.

 - Fonts: Fonts impact people psychologically.
 Any differentiation strategy should include choosing fonts that send the right message about your unique brand.
-Select fonts that are easy-to-read, that communicate something about your business’s identity, and that are visually distinct from your competition.
+Select fonts that are easy-to-read that communicate something about your business’s identity, which are visually distinct from your competition.

-So, if you’re starting a new business (or have already started one) take the time to sit down and figure out your brand identity.
+So, whether you’re starting a new business or have already started one, take the time to sit down and figure out your brand identity.

-This step is always important, but it’s essential if you’re writing your business plan.
-Your brand identity will influence your marketing and sales plan, and ultimately, the success or failure of your business.
+This step is always important, but it’s essential if you’re just getting started and writing your business plan.
+Your brand identity will influence your marketing and sales plan and, ultimately, your business’s success or failure.

 Company spotlight: Airbnb

-Airbnb underwent a much-talked-about visual identity overhaul in 2014.
+Airbnb underwent a much-talked-about visual rebrand in 2014.